 Located along Lemon Bay and including Manasota Key and its magnificent beachfront mansions today, Englewood has grown from its humble beginnings as a farm, lumber, and turpentine area to a community nearly as large as Venice.

 Residents and visitors enjoy its Lemon Bay community theater and classes and shows at the Englewood Art Center, which is part of Sarasota’s Ringling College of Art and Design.

 Englewood is gaining world acclaim for The Hermitage, an artists and writers retreat located in a group of restored historic homes on a 4-acre site on Manasota Key.

 Englewood Elementary School is part of the Sarasota County System.
-The remaining elementary, middle, and high schools are part of the Charlotte County School System.
+The remaining elementary, middle and high schools are part of the Charlotte County School System.

 Englewood has its own hospital and a general aviation airport.

-Its Indian Mound Ark is a legacy of the earliest settlers in the area, the Calusa Indians who resided in Southwest Florida thousands of years ago.
+The Indian Mound Ark is a legacy of the earliest settlers in the area, the Calusa Indians who resided in Southwest Florida thousands of years ago.

 Beaches and boating, fishing, gardening, and golf are just some of the popular activities in this subtropical oasis along the waterfront where year-round temperatures average 72 degrees.
 Bridges and a ferry boat carry people from the mainland to the Gulf of Mexico beaches.